farahc123/tech501-bench-udemy-pathways/Project 1/README.md

 ## Goal of the project

 The goal of this project is to implement a CI/CD pipeline for efficient software delivery.
 The pipeline will run on Jenkins and use SonarQube, Docker, and Kubernetes for the automated integration, code-scanning, deployment, and management of a containerised application already running via Minikube on an EC2.
-Upon completion of the pipeline, a notification will be sent to a Slack channel to update the DevOps team on the result.
+When the pipeline is started, a notification will be sent to a Slack channel to inform the DevOps team, and upon its completion, another notification will be sent to update them on the build's result.

 ## Prerequisites